mbchang/data-driven-characters/README.md

 ## Contributing
 Contribute your characters with a pull request by placing the link to the character [above](#characters-generated-with-this-repo), along with a link to the text corpus you used to generate them with.

-Other Pull requests are welcome.
+Other pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 <!-- Please make sure to update tests as appropriate. -->